lsicat1220/obsidian-vault/PHY 108 - Electricity and Magnetism/Electric Field.md

 $$
 \vec{F}=q\cdot{}\vec{E}
 $$
-The electric field may also be represented in terms of [[Electric Potential|voltage]].
+The electric field may also be represented in terms of [voltage](Electric%20Potential.md).
 In this case, it would be given in volts per meter (V/m).
 $$
 \vec{E} = -\frac{dV}{dr} \Rightarrow \vec{E}=\frac{V}{r}
 $$